Oct 25, 2018, 14:37 PM

 User Not Found

-Salem Hospital has been named a top Oregon hospital by U.S. News & World Report for 2017-2018.
-The U.S. News analysis of hospitals comprises data from almost 5,000 health centers across the country.
+The analysis of hospitals uses data from almost 5,000 health centers across the country.

-The hospital rankings began with a total of 4,658 hospitals which includes almost all inpatient facilities in the United States.
-Salem Hospital received the highest rating possible in the specialties of pulmonology, urology and the following eight procedures and conditions:
+The hospital rankings began with a total of 4,656 hospitals, which includes almost all inpatient facilities in the United States.
+Analyzed data comes from a variety of sources such as Centers for Medicare & Medicaid Services and the American Hospital Association.
+Salem Hospital received the high performing rating (top ten percent in in the nation) in the specialties of pulmonology, urology, diabetes and endocrinology — and the following six procedures and conditions:

 - Chronic obstructive pulmonary disease